 Because of the large amount of data typically collected during a tracking pass, the TDM is suited to inter-agency exchanges from one computer to another (e.g., file transfer) in an automated fashion.
-Based on the variety of data types, and the diversity of tracking systems existing in various agencies, a TDM should be supplemented by an ICD written jointly by the service provider and customer agency that discusses such things as tracking instrument locations, corrections that will or will not be applied to the data, the specific methods/mechanism of transferring data that will be supported, frequency of exchange, etc. While most agencies are transferring TDMs using a file-based transfer protocol, another CCSDS Working Group, the Cross Support Transfer Services (CSTS) Working Group, is in the process of developing a standard for real-time transfer of radiometric tracking data that will use the TDM as the data format.
+Based on the variety of data types, and the diversity of tracking systems existing in various agencies, a TDM should be supplemented by an ICD written jointly by the service provider and customer agency that discusses such things as tracking instrument locations, corrections that will or will not be applied to the data, the specific methods/mechanism of transferring data that will be supported, frequency of exchange, etc. While most agencies are transferring TDMs using a file-based transfer protocol, another CCSDS Working Group, the Cross Support Transfer Services (CSTS) Working Group, has developed a standard for real-time transfer of radiometric tracking data that will use the TDM as the data format [21].

 The TDM has been assimilated into the operations environments of several of the CCSDS Member Agencies.
 A partial list of implementations follows.
 The TDM is the format used by NASA’s Jet Propulsion Laboratory (JPL) for providing tracking data from the Deep Space Network (DSN) for multiple European Space Agency (ESA) spacecraft (e.g., Mars Express, Venus Express, ROSETTA) and for the Indian Space Research Organization (ISRO) Mars Orbiter Mission.
 The TDM has also been used for tracking data exchanges between Goddard Space Flight Center (GSFC) and Johnson Spaceflight Center for the Orion Exploration Flight Test (EFT-1), and between ESA and China for the Chang-E-2 mission and with Russia for the Phobos-Grunt mission.